Find out about the steps involved in accepting and approving your consent application.

 There is a requirement for some applications to be sent to the FENZ Design Review Unit.
 Additional fees for FENZ processing are passed on to the applicant.

-Further information regarding the types of applications that must be sent to FENZ can be found on the New Zealand Gazette website.
+Further information regarding the types of applications that must be sent to FENZ can be found on the New Zealand Gazette website* and in Section 75 of the Fire and Emergency New Zealand Act 2017.

-Your application will be distributed to different areas within Council to check for compliance with Horowhenua District Council bylaws, District Plan and other legislation (such as the Health Act 1956).
+Your application will be distributed to different areas within Council to check for compliance with Horowhenua District Council bylaws, District Plan and other legislation (such as the Health Act 1956 and Resource Management Act 1991).
 These checks will include matters relating to vehicle access, earthworks, water reticulation, public drainage, trade waste, building warrant of fitness and backflow prevention.

 Our building advisory officers will evaluate the various aspects of your building consent application to ensure it meets the requirements of the Building Act and the Building Code.
 Occasionally, due to complexity or nature of the building design or resourcing, Council may opt to use an external consultant to help with processing.
 In these situations the consultant is working on Council’s behalf.